Mahmoud Behzad

 His older son, Prof. Faramarz Behzad, was previously a lecturer of Persian at Otto-Friedrich University in Bamberg, and a lexicographer.
 His only daughter, Prof. Parichehr Behzad works in the research department of Ludwig Maximilian University of Munich.
 Behzad's younger son, Hooshang Behzad, lives and works in Shiraz as an architect.

+The Iran-endemic rodent species Calomyscus behzadi was named after him in 2021.